Love My Way (song)

-"Love My Way" is a song by English band The Psychedelic Furs.
+"Love My Way" is a song by the English rock band the Psychedelic Furs.
 It was released in July 1982 as the first single from their third studio album Forever Now.
-Written by the four members of the group and produced by Todd Rundgren, who also played marimba on the song, the song reached the top 10 of the charts in New Zealand, top 30 in Australia and the top 50 in the United Kingdom and United States.
+"Love My Way" was written by the four members of the group and produced by Todd Rundgren, who also played marimba on the song, and features backing vocals from Flo & Eddie.
+The song reached the top 10 of the charts in New Zealand, top 30 in Australia and the top 50 in the United Kingdom and United States.

 Lyrics

-Front man of the group Richard Butler had a specific audience in mind when he penned the lyrics to this song.
-He explained this in an interview with Creem in 1983: "It's basically addressed to people who are fucked up about their sexuality, and says 'Don't worry about it.'
+The Psychedelic Furs' lead vocalist Richard Butler explained the meaning of the song in an interview with Creem magazine in 1983: "It's basically addressed to people who are fucked up about their sexuality, and says 'Don't worry about it.'
 It was originally written for gay people."